-To view your student account, log in to MyDCE and select Student Finance Portal.
+To view your student account, log in to MyDCE and select “Financial Services” to enter the Student Finance Portal.

-When you register online, you will receive a registration and payment confirmation by email.
+When you register online, your registration changes are automatically applied to your account.
 If additional charges are applied to your account at a later date, an email notification is sent to you stating that you have a balance due.
 The balance is due before the payment deadline and immediately once the deadline has passed.

 Stopping Payment on Checks or Credit Cards

 Stopping payment on checks or credit cards is not a valid method of dropping or withdrawing from your courses.
 If you stop payment on a check or credit card without following Extension School policies and procedures for dropping or withdrawing from your courses, you are responsible for all course tuition and fees posted to your student account.
 Refer to Course Changes and Withdrawals.

 Past Due Student Accounts